Palmiro Togliatti: Communist Party of Italy

+Founding and Bolshevisation

 Togliatti was a member of the communist faction within the PSI, which was part of the Communist International, commonly known as the Comintern.
 On 21 January 1921, following a split in the PSI on their 17th Congress in Livorno, he was one of the founders of the Communist Party of Italy (PCd'I).
 The PCd'I was formed by L'Ordine Nuovo group led by Gramsci and the culturalist faction led by Angelo Tasca.

 In the 1921 Italian general election held on 15 May, the PSI suffered losses but remained the largest party, while the PCd'I achieved 4.6% of the votes and 15 seats.
 In 1923, some members of the party were arrested and put on trial for alleged conspiracy against the state.
 This allowed the intense activity of the Comintern to deprive the party's left-wing of authority and give control to the minority centre, which had aligned with Moscow.
 In 1924 and 1925, the Comintern began a campaign of Bolshevisation that forced each party to conform to the discipline and orders of Moscow.

 The policy of Bolshevisation moved Gramsci to write a letter in 1926 to the Comintern in which he deplored the opposition led by Leon Trotsky but also underlined some presumed faults of Joseph Stalin.
 Togliatti, who was in Moscow as a representative of the party, received the letter, opened it, read it, and decided not to deliver it.
 This caused a difficult conflict between Gramsci and Togliatti, one that they never completely resolved.
 According to the journalists Mario Pendinelli and Marcello Sorgi, Togliatti did this because he was aware that Gramsci's hegemony and war of maneuver theories contrasted with Stalin's Marxist–Leninist orthodoxy; he kept the letter along with Gramsci's Prison Notebooks and gave them to a journalist.